slackapi/bolt-js/docs/content/steps/adding-editing-steps.md

 When a builder adds (or later edits) your step in their workflow, your app will receive a [`workflow_step_edit` event](https://api.slack.com/reference/workflows/workflow_step_edit).
 The `edit` callback in your `WorkflowStep` configuration will be run when this event is received.

-Whether a builder is adding or editing a step, you need to send them a [workflow step configuration modal](https://api.slack.com/reference/workflows/configuration-view).
+Whether a builder is adding or editing a step, you need to send them a [step from app configuration modal](https://api.slack.com/reference/workflows/configuration-view).
 This modal is where step-specific settings are chosen, and it has more restrictions than typical modals—most notably, it cannot include `title​`, `submit​`, or `close`​ properties.
-By default, the configuration modal's `callback_id` will be the same as the workflow step.
+By default, the configuration modal's `callback_id` will be the same as the step from app.

 Within the `edit` callback, the `configure()` utility can be used to easily open your step's configuration modal by passing in an object with your view's `blocks`.
 To disable saving the configuration before certain conditions are met, pass in `submit_disabled` with a value of `true`.